fy2/pneumoscript/README.txt

 #for a protein analysis:
 run_core.pl -t dna -s preblast -d seq.db

-#8Go into this directory, created by the last command.
+#8 Go into this directory, created by the last command.
 #(It will be 'set_protein' if running protein analysis):
 cd set_dna